Alternating Maximization: Unifying Framework for 8 Sparse PCA Formulations and Efficient Parallel Codes: Equivalence of AM and GPower

 The following theorem, our main result, gives a nontrivial insight into the relationship of AM and GPower, when the former is applied to solving any of the 8 SPCA formulations considered, and GPower is applied to a derived problem, as described by the theorem.

-\begin{thm}[AM = GPower] The AM and GPower methods are equivalent in the following sense: \begin{enumerate} \item For the 4 constrained sparse PCA formulations of Table~\ref{tab:8main}, the $x$ iterates of the AM method applied to the corresponding reformulation of Table~\ref{tab:8REFORM} are identical to the iterates of the GPower method as applied to the problem of maximizing the convex function on $X$, started from $x^{(0)}$. \item For the 4 penalized sparse PCA formulations of Table~\ref{tab:8main}, the $y$ iterates of the AM method applied to the corresponding reformulation of Table~\ref{tab:8REFORM} are identical to the iterates of the GPower method as applied to the problem of maximizing the convex function on $Y$, started from $y^{(0)}$. \end{enumerate} \end{thm}
+\begin{thm}[AM = GPower] The AM and GPower methods are equivalent in the following sense: \begin{enumerate} \item For the 4 constrained sparse PCA formulations of Table~\ref{tab:8main}, the $x$ iterates of the AM method applied to the corresponding reformulation of Table~\ref{tab:8REFORM} are identical to the iterates of the GPower method as applied to the problem of maximizing the convex function on $X$, started from a feasible $x^{(0)}$, such that $\|A x^{(0)}\| \neq 0$. \item For the 4 penalized sparse PCA formulations of Table~\ref{tab:8main}, the $y$ iterates of the AM method applied to the corresponding reformulation of Table~\ref{tab:8REFORM} are identical to the iterates of the GPower method as applied to the problem of maximizing the convex function on $Y$, started from a feasible $y^{(0)}$ (we assume that $y^{(0)}$, $s$ or $\gamma$ are chosen such that $F_X(y_0)>0$).